GiridharRNair/CS3345-Projects/project_2/gxn210004/README.txt

         ```

 4. Running all Testcases in `p2-testcases` Directory
-    Run this command to execute all test cases for `BinarySearchTree`:
+    Run this command to execute all test cases using `BinarySearchTree`:
         ```
         for i in $(ls gxn210004/p2-testcases/bst-t*.txt); do
             echo "Running $i"